roshan-c/shoeshine.tv/README.md

 ## Installation

-Installation per different systems and os are not that different from one another, with the program being designed to be as platform-fluid as possible.
+Installation per different systems and OS are not that different from one another, with the program being designed to be as platform-fluid as possible.

 For Windows host installs, you must have the following dependencies: